Why Study Education at Taylor?

-In general, your Taylor experience isn’t just about the next 4 years you spend on campus.
-It’s about the 40 that follow – and becoming the person God designed you to be.
-That’s why educating the whole person is the emphasis here…especially in the education department.
+Your Taylor experience isn’t just about your next 4 years.
+It’s about the 40 that follow – and becoming the person God has designed you to be.
+This is why we believe your whole-person education and the education of your future students is so important.

-In this section, Dr. Cindy Tyner, department chair, takes on your questions about education.
-Don’t see an answer to your question?
+Education Department Chair Dr. Cindy Tyner answers your questions about education.
+Don’t see your question?
 Contact Dr. Tyner today!

-Here are a few reasons why we feel you should pick Taylor for your studies in education
+Here are a few reasons why we feel you should study Education at Taylor:

-- National Accreditation.
-Since 1962, the TU teacher education program has been accredited by the National Council for Accreditation of Teacher Education (NCATE).
-This accreditation has been reaffirmed until 2014.
-What this means is that you have an opportunity after graduation to find work just about wherever you feel called.
-We also have global relationships that you can take advantage of if you feel led to work overseas.
+- National Accreditation: Since 1962, the National Council for Accreditation of Teacher Education (NCATE) has accredited the Taylor University teacher education program.
+This means you have an opportunity after graduation to find work almost anywhere you feel called.
+We also have global relationships you can take advantage of if you feel led to work overseas.

-- Junior Methods Practicum (JUMP) – while you will have opportunities to get into the classroom during each of your years at Taylor, elementary education students will spend two full days a week in the classroom through our Junior Methods Practicum program – you will learn to make professional decisions, plan effective lessons and create stimulating learn environments for students.
+- Junior Methods Practicum (JUMP): Elementary education students spend two full days each week in the classroom through our Junior Methods Practicum program.
+Through this program, you will learn to make professional decisions, plan effective lessons, and create stimulating learning environments for students.

-Q: What travel or off-campus programs are available?
+What travel or study abroad programs are available?

-- International practicums.
-During January term of your sophomore year, you can complete one of your required practicums overseas.
+- International practicums: During January term of your sophomore year, complete one of your required practicums (for course credit) overseas.

-- Wide range of student teaching options.
-You can choose from rural, inner city and international student teaching experiences.
+- Wide range of student teaching options: You can choose from rural, inner city, and/or international student teaching experiences.
 Typically, over 25% of our seniors choose to teach in overseas assignments – literally all over the globe – while others opt for an experience close to home.
 Still others choose an urban experience in New York City or Los Angeles through our partnership with World Impact.

-- Short term missions trips.
-Education majors are given the opportunity to travel abroad with professors from the Education Department on Spring Break or J-term mission trips.
-Students will have the opportunity to work in international schools during the trips.
+- Short-term missions trips: Students have the opportunity to participate in mission trips during January and Spring Break.
+Education majors can travel abroad with professors from the Education Department on Spring Break or J-term mission trips.
+You have the opportunity to work in international schools during the trips.